I received an ARC from the publisher in exchange for an honest review.

 Blood and Salt is the kind of book that I’m sure everyone will enjoy, horror fan or not.
 Even if you tend to shy away from horror, like myself, this interesting combination of genres (fantasy, paranormal, romance, and mystery) definitely has something for everyone.
 It is very interesting how Kim Liggett has combined what are probably the two most contrasting genres out there, romance and horror.
 All I can say is Blood and Salt is one of the best books I’ve read this year!

 The plot of Blood and Salt is so original!
 When I first read the synopsis, I noticed that is is a cross between Romeo and Juliet and Children of the Corn.
 I have actually never heard of Children of the Corn, so I had to look it up.
-For those of you who aren’t familiar with the story, I will link to the best summary I can find here.
 This combination is so unique, and I’m definitely glad Kim Liggett thought up this idea.
 Blood and Salt may seem terrifying, especially considering how fearsome Children of the Corn is, but it is really filled with mystery and suspense, making it more eerie than spine-chilling.

 One of the things that makes Blood and Salt as eerie as it is is the creepy setting, a corn field.
 Now, you may be thinking, what’s so scary about a corn field?
 To that, I say, watch the trailer.
 Evil lurks in the cornfield and threatens the safety of the characters.
 It is so bizarre, readers will be on the edge of their seats the whole time wondering what will happen next.
 The way this specific cornfield is described is frightening enough to make you never want to eat corn again.